Why Do Yoga?

 The good news is that it is highly likely that you will experience moments of integration during a yoga practice session.
 The focus on the breath, coordinated movement, and deep relaxation of yoga practice specifically pulls strongly toward integrated functioning.
 When you fall into an integrated state at some point in your practice, you’ll notice that your entire neurobiological system resets, with fairly dramatic results.
 People report sudden clarity about how to move forward in a challenging situation in daily life, and spontaneous physical and emotional healings occur.

-My own story convinced me of this early on.
-In one of the first yoga classes that I ever took, I fell into a state of deep relaxation.
-When I came out of it, the bronchial asthma that had plagued me for my entire life had disappeared, never to return.
 This also helps explain why yoga is so effective with weight loss, even when the actual calories expended in the yoga practice do not account for it.
 Moments of integrated functioning bring you back to your natural self.
 Repeated familiarity with your natural self works against those stresses and habits of feeling and thinking that underpin control of diet and lifestyle choices.
 Though it may seem counterintuitive that a set of physical movements and breathing techniques can have an emotional effect, the regular practice of yoga postures will bring you more happiness, confidence, and mental sharpness, and these traits will continue to increase as you continue to practice.

 A State of Union